 - Crabs: Same symptoms regardless of what parts you have.
 Itching, small spots of blood in underwear, white dots in pubic hair that are hard to remove, low-grade fever sometimes.

-- Giardia (from rimming): Common symptoms include diarrhea, abdominal pain/cramps, nausea, vomiting, dehydration, very bad smelling, and greasy poop.
+- Giardia (from rimming): Common symptoms include diarrhea, abdominal pain/cramps, nausea, vomiting, dehydration, foul-smelling and greasy poop.

-- Hep-C: Pretty much the same symptoms no matter what parts you have since the symptoms are mostly related to the liver.
-Fatigue, abdominal pain, nausea/vomiting, decreased appetite, yellowing of the eyes, dark urine, clay-colored stool
+- Hep-C: Symptoms are very similar across the board, no matter what parts you have, since the symptoms are liver-related.
+Symptoms include fatigue, abdominal pain, nausea/vomiting, decreased appetite, yellowing of the eyes, dark urine, and clay-colored stool.

-- HPV: Most people have HPV at some point and are asymptomatic, just know that you are most likely going to clear it.
+- HPV: Most people have HPV at some point and are asymptomatic.
+Know you will most likely clear it.
 However, there are some strains of HPV that can progress to more serious infections, so it’s important to get STI screenings done regularly and talk to your provider about HPV vaccines.

 When should you get things checked out?

 If you experience any of the symptoms listed above, know that you have been exposed to an STI, or if you just have a feeling that you should get checked out, get tested!
-Contact your local healthcare provider or health center for more information.
+Contact your local healthcare provider, health center, or FOLX care team for more information.
 It’s also important to get tested regularly, even if you don’t have any symptoms.

 If you’re new to FOLX and interested in gender-affirming healthcare, learn more about our estrogen and testosterone offerings.
 If you have additional questions about STI signs or symptoms, you can schedule a virtual primary consult here.
-If you have additional questions, please contact firstname.lastname@example.org.
+If you have additional questions, please reach out to our Member Navigators at the FOLX Help Center.
 FOLX members with questions about their sexual health are encouraged to contact their clinician.